Certified Family Law specialist

 Modification & Enforcement of Orders

-Need to Modify or Enforce a California Child Custody Order?
-Call Us in Northridge or Century City!
+Need to Modify or Enforce a California Court Order?
+Call Our Lawyers in Northridge or Century City!

 However, circumstances can and do change over time, and if those changes are substantial, there may be grounds to modify a child custody order.
 One of the more common situations that may result in child custody modification is when one parent seeks to relocate—often called a "move-away."